 The authors from the state-wide burns unit in New South Wales, Australia, which serves as a referral center for SJS/TEN, reported a seven-fold increase in SJS/TEN presentations over six months in 2022.
 In six months, they had 14 cases of SJS/TEN, seven times the incidence before COVID-19.

 All fourteen cases were vaccinated against SARS-CoV-2.
-The authors presented eight of the fourteen cases in this article.
+In this article, the authors presented eight of the fourteen cases.

 Case 1